Bedroom count

 Takeaway

-The median rent for all rentals in West Chicago, IL is equal to the median rent in East Dundee, IL.
+The median rent for all rentals in West Chicago, IL is 28% lower than the median rent in East Dundee, IL.

 Explore rent trends in neighboring markets